-A lot of people nowadays don’t have the time to go to the gym or get any kind of workout.
-This is because they lead very busy lives and pursue their careers every day.
+A lot of people nowadays don’t have the time to go to the gym or do any kind of workout.
+Between career pursuits and other commitments, many people lead very busy daily lives.
+In fact, the latest National Health Interview Survey has found that only half of all U.S. adults are getting the recommended amount of exercise.
 Although it’s good to be ambitious and look to achieve as much as possible in your career, you still need to take care of your health.

 So what do you do?
-You can’t neglect your work to remain healthy, and going the other way and never exercising doesn’t seem like the best option either.
-Luckily, there are ways that you can add daily exercises to your schedule and incorporate them into your busy lifestyle.
+You can’t neglect your work to remain healthy, but going the other way and never exercising doesn’t seem like the best option either.
+Luckily, there are ways for you to add daily exercises to your schedule and incorporate fitness into your busy lifestyle.

 Some of the latest innovations that allow you to do this include under desk training equipment or desk exercise equipment.
-This training equipment is designed to help you train while at your desk, doing work.
-No longer will spending long hours at your work desk stop you from training, and you won’t have any excuses for not exercising.
+Training equipment is designed to help you train while at your desk, doing work.
+No longer will long hours spent at your work desk stop you from training, and you won’t have any excuses for not exercising.

 Under desk exercise equipment